bowl to bracket bingo

 rules to play

-• The challenge begins for Super Bowl Season (2/5/24) and runs up to the Final Four game of March Madness (3/31/2024).
-Any activities completed before or after this time period will not count toward earning money for your chapter.
+• The challenge begins after the Super Bowl (2/10/2025) and runs through the end of March (3/31/2025).
+Any activities completed before or after this time period will not count toward earning money for your chapter, besides the bonus square.

 • Must be currently affiliated with an official FRN Chapter to participate and money earned is to be used for Food Recovery Network-sanctioned activities and events.